Skip to content

 India has 1.4 billion people and somehow these places stay under the radar.
 Every destination here scores 4/5 or above on experience but gets a fraction of the tourist traffic of comparable places.
 This isn't a listicle — it's an evidence-based case for going where nobody else does.

-The Northern Hidden Gems
+The Northern Off-Radar Destinations

 Turtuk, Ladakh — Score: 5/5